 Keep that refrigerator clean!
 Inside and out.
 The inside of the refrigerator, if closed up dirty, can grow all kinds of nasty things, so clean it well, using manufacturer recommended cleaners, and prop open for storage.

 The rear of the unit should be inspected, and occasionally vacuumed out to rid the space of debris and webs, etc. Often, the metal parts, including the cooling unit and the burn chamber, will attract moisture and therefore rust.
 Cooling unit failure is often the result of rust.
 Severe rust should be examined by a qualified technician for repair.
 If, on a newer unit, you start to see rust forming, it might be worthwhile getting the paint on the cooling unit touched up, using a paint recommended by the refrigerator manufacturer.

-Considering how much an RV refrigerator costs, a little extra time and money now to take care of the one you have, will pay of in the long run!
-Until next time, we’ll see you on the highway!
+Considering how much an RV refrigerator costs, a little extra time and money now to take care of the one you have will pay off in the long run!